 - Are there other resources (CRO, other clinics or private bar pro bono services) that we could draw on to co-counsel or support this case?
 Alternatively, is there a more appropriate or effective referral for this case?

-- Are there risks associated with taking the case?
-Does it raise contentious issues where there is a lack of consensus in the low-income community and in clinics?
+- Are there clear risks associated with taking the case?
+Does it raise contentious issues where there is a lack of consensus across impacted communities and in clinics?

 - What is the potential negative impact if the case is lost?
 If the case wins, is there a potential negative impact on other individuals and communities experiencing low income?
 Who else will be affected by the decision?